20+ Ryanair tips

 Ryanair took on board passengers' feedback and has introduced a 'Quiet Flights' service.
 So if you're on a flight between 10pm and 7am, you can now expect a peaceful snooze.
 At other times, beware.

 No swanky headphones?
-Nab some earplugs (less than £3 for three pairs from Boots* at the time of writing).
+Nab some earplugs (less than £3 for two pairs from Boots* at the time of writing).

 It's a little-known fact than mid-air picnics are perfectly within the rules – it's only liquids over 100ml that are banned for security reasons.